 Each exam will cover materials instructed between the last exam and the last lecture before the said exam (unless otherwise announced).
-The Final will be somewhat cumulative, but weighted heavily toward materials after Exam #2 (approximately 15%-15%-55% for materials covered in Section 1,2,3,4 respectively).
+The Final will be cumulative, but weighted heavily toward materials after Exam #2 (approximately 20%-20%-40% for materials covered in Section 1,2,3,4 respectively).

-Format of exams includes multiple choices and T/F matching, and short essay questions (the % of points coming from essay questions will vary somewhat with each exam, and the share of essay questions will rise with each consecutive exam, but no more than 40% in the final exam).
+Format of exams includes multiple choices, and short essay questions (the % of points coming from essay questions will vary somewhat with each exam, and the share of essay questions will rise with each consecutive exam, but no more than 1/3 in the final exam).
 It is important to note that at least some questions assigned as part of homework may appear in the exams as well.
 More on this in the next section.